Compatibility complexes of overdetermined PDEs of finite type, with applications to the Killing equation: Compatibility operators

 which shows that the $K_l$ complex is also locally exact. \end{proof}

 Next, we will show how to construct a universal compatibility operator for a differential operator $K$ if it is equivalent, in the sense of a complex consisting of one operator, to some operator with a known universal compatibility operator.
+This construction is not unknown in homological algebra, but we include a proof for completeness.

-\begin{lem} Consider differential operators $K_0$ and $K'_0$.
+\begin{lem}[{cf.~\cite[Prp.1.2.7]{tarkhanov}}] Consider differential operators $K_0$ and $K'_0$.
 Suppose that $K_0$ and $K'_0$ are equivalent up to homotopy, in the sense of the diagram

 where we require all squares to be commutative and the identities $D_0\circ C_0 = \id - \tH - H_0 \circ K_0$, $C_0 \circ D_0 = \id - \tH' - H'_0 \circ K'_0$ to hold, with $K_0 \circ \tH = 0$ and $K'_0 \circ \tH' = 0$.
 Then, if a universal compatibility operator $K'_1$ for $K'_0$ is known, we can complete the above diagram to the following equivalence up to homotopy